 - Coastal navigation including basic chart plotting and GPS operation

-- Multiple-anchor, mooring and docking techniques
+- Anchoring, mooring and docking techniques

-- Crew health, safety, and emergency operations
+- Crew health, safety, and emergency procedures

 - Weather interpretation

-- Night Sailing
+- Night sailing

 - Close-quarters maneuvering with large monohulls